moutaz3003/veggie-planet/README.md

 * To be able to see different recipes and search for recipes using keywords.
 * To create an account, be able to log into account.
-* To be able to add, edit and delete user's own recipes and contribute to database of vegan recipes.
+* To be able to add, read, edit and delete user's own recipes and contribute to database of vegan recipes.
 * To be able to easily navigate throughout the site through clean, interactive presentation
 * Allow users to identify this site as a promising collection of vegan recips which are challenging to find compiled in a single site
 * Most sites don't make a clear distinction between vegan and vegetarian